 Useful tips and tricks to support your business now more than ever

-If you’re not on LinkedIn, you have an untapped opportunity.
+If you’re not marketing your small business on LinkedIn, you have an untapped opportunity.
 No matter the industry you serve, this platform ranks among the most effective marketing tools for self-employed professionals – along with Facebook and Instagram.

 If you’re not familiar with LinkedIn or think it’s just for traditional job seekers – don’t worry.
 We know the details of social media platforms probably aren’t top of mind when you’re thinking about running a successful business.
 You’re likely most concerned about the quality of your work and the rapport you build with your customers in person.
 Spending time online may not seem so valuable at first.